Understanding Manifest Files

 When you create a project based on Stationery in ePublisher Express, ePublisher copies the manifest file used by the Stationery you specify for the project and places a copy of the Stationery manifest file in the project folder for the new ePublisher Express project.
 The manifest file is a record of all of the files associated with the Stationery file, including all of the files listed in the following project folders:

-For more information about project folders, see “Understanding the Project Folder Structure” on page 275.
+For more information about project folders, see “Understanding the Project Folder Structure”.

 Any time the Stationery designer performs one of the following actions in the Stationery Formats, Targets, or Files folder, ePublisher updates the Stationery manifest file: